-Busch Gardens is one of the largest zoos in America, spread over 335 acres with over 2,000 animals as well as 7 roller coasters including SheiKra, America’s only vertical dive coaster, 3 water rides, live shows and other attractions.
-Today is competes with Disney's latest park in Orlando, Disney's Animal Kingdom.
+Busch Gardens is one of the largest zoo theme parks in America, spread over 335 acres with over 2,000 animals as well as a large number of roller coasters including SheiKra, America’s first vertical dive coaster, three water rides, live shows in six different theatres and many other attractions.

 If you are a thrill ride roller coaster fan, then Busch Gardens Africa vies with Universal’s Islands of Adventure for the most fun to be had in Florida.

-The park has a 19th century African theme throughout and is arranged into a number of different 'lands':
+The park has a 19th century African theme throughout and is arranged into a number of different “lands”:

 - Sesame Street Safari of Fun — children’s playground (formerly Land of the Dragons) including the Sunny Day Theatre with characters from Sesame Street

-With either ticket you can also take advantage of the Busch Gardens Shuttle Express bus which offers a complimentary round trip service from SeaWorld plus a number of locations on International Drive and in Kissimmee to Busch Gardens Africa each day.
+With either ticket you can also take advantage of the Busch Gardens Shuttle Express bus which offers a complimentary round trip service from SeaWorld plus a number of locations on International Drive and in Kissimmee to Busch Gardens Tampa Bay each day.
 Mears Transportation also offer round-trip services from a number of pick-up points in Orlando to Busch Gardens for those people who do not want to drive to Tampa.

-Other Busch Gardens
+Other Busch Gardens Theme Parks

 There is a second Busch Gardens, namely Busch Gardens Europe which is in Williamsburg, Virginia and has a European theme.
 Earlier Busch Gardens parks in Pasadena and Van Nuys in California and Houston in Texas have since closed.